bevry/watchr/README.md

 - `log` for debugging, receives the arguments `logLevel ,args...`
 - `error` for gracefully listening to error events, receives the arguments `err`
+	- you should always have an error listener, otherwise node.js's behavior is to throw the error and possibly crash your application, see [#40](https://github.com/bevry/watchr/issues/40)
 - `watching` for when watching of the path has completed, receives the arguments `err, isWatching`
 - `change` for listening to change events, receives the arguments `changeType, fullPath, currentStat, previousStat`, received arguments will be:
 	- for updated files: `'update', fullPath, currentStat, previousStat`